 Dale Thomure, CBO, CFM

 Municipalities with well-enforced, up-to-date codes should demonstrate better loss experience, which can be reflected in lower insurance rates.
 The prospect of lessening catastrophe-related damage and ultimately lowering insurance costs provide an incentive for communities to enforce their building codes rigorously — especially as they relate to windstorm and earthquake damage.

 We collect 1,243 data points to calculate two scores: One for one- and two-family residential construction and another for commercial or industrial construction.
 Internal scoring ranges from a minimum of 0 to a maximum of 100.
-For insurance rating guidance, ISO translates the scores to a scaled class rating of 1 (exemplary commitment to building code enforcement) to 10.
+For insurance rating guidance, we translate the scores to a scaled class rating of 1 (exemplary commitment to building code enforcement) to 10.
 The classifications apply to communities under the jurisdiction of each building code department.
-ISO provides participating insurers with BCEGS classifications, BCEGS advisory credits, and related underwriting information.
+We provide participating insurers with BCEGS classifications, BCEGS advisory credits, and related underwriting information.

 Follow the links for further information about the BCEGS program:

-For more information on any topic related to the Building Code Effectiveness Grading Schedule (BCEGS®) program, contact ISO Mitigation via email at BCEGS_info@verisk.com or call the ISO Mitigation specialists at 1-800-444-4554.
+For more information on any topic related to the Building Code Effectiveness Grading Schedule (BCEGS®) program, contact our mitigation team via email at BCEGS_info@verisk.com or call our mitigation specialists at 1-800-444-4554.